Agriculture

 How long does it take to hire overseas farm workers in Ireland?

 6 to 8 months end-to-end is typical.
-That covers 28 days for the LMNT, around 10 to 12 weeks of DETE processing (check current dates at enterprise.gov.ie), 2 to 4 weeks for the D-visa, and travel plus initial onboarding.
+That covers 28 days for the LMNT, the DETE decision queue (check current dates at enterprise.gov.ie), around 8 weeks for the D-visa, and travel plus initial onboarding.
 A Co.
 Cavan mushroom farm we placed 8 workers with did it in 14 weeks by running stages in parallel.

 Does the 50/50 rule apply to farm employers?